Ultrafast charging in a two-photon Dicke quantum battery: Introduction

 It is therefore natural to ask if this two-photon configuration can lead to further improvement of the functionality of a QB.
 In the present paper we address this issue comparing a single- and two-photon coupling.
 By numerically solving a Dicke Hamiltonian with both contributions we determine in which regime of the parameters the single-photon coupling has only marginal effect on the physics and the two-photon contribution dominates.
 This analysis can have relevant experimental implications, leading to less strict constraints for the observation of purely two-photon effects.
 We investigate the behavior of physically relevant quantities in characterizing a QB such as stored energy, averaged charging power and energy fluctuations.
 This latter figure of merit is frequently neglected even if it can strongly affect the functionality of the considered devices~\cite{Friis18, Pintos20}.
 The main result of this study is that a two-photon interaction leads to better performances in terms of charging times and charging power of the QB compared to the single-photon case.
 Moreover, a two-photon coupling can lead to a charging $N$ times faster with respect to the parallel charging case and an enhancement of the averaged charging power which scales as $N^{2}$, with an evident advantage with respect to the single-photon case.
 This improvement is achieved both in the weak coupling regime, where the main physics of the model can be investigated relying on the rotating-wave approximation~\cite{Felicetti15, Felicetti18}, and in the USC regime, where the coupling with the radiation is a consistent fraction of the TLS energy gap.

 The paper is organized as follows.
 In Section~\ref{sec:model} we introduce a generalized Dicke model that takes into account both single- and two-photons coupling.
 We also define the relevant physical quantities (stored energy, averaged charging power and energy fluctuation) needed in order to properly characterize the behavior of the QBs.
 Section~\ref{sec:charging} is devoted to the analysis of the two-photon contribution in comparison with the single-photon one in order to identify the parameter regimes where an advantage in term of charging time and averaged charging power can be observed.
 The scaling of the various quantities as a function of the number of TLSs is reported in Section~\ref{sec:power}.
 Section~\ref{sec:conclusions} is devoted to the conclusions.
-Additional details on the exact diagonalization procedure are given in Appendix~\ref{AppA}, while a discussion of the parallel charging in the weak coupling regime is provided in Appendix~\ref{AppB}.
+Additional details on the exact diagonalization procedure are given in Appendix~\ref{AppA}, a comparison between our numerical results in the weak coupling regime and the ones obtained considering the simplified Tavis-Cummings (TC) model~\cite{TC1, TC2}, rotating wave approximation of the Dicke model, are presented in Appendix~\ref{AppB}, while a discussion of the parallel charging in the weak coupling regime is provided in Appendix~\ref{AppC}.